 A) Google My Business

 Do you know customers are 70% more likely to visit businesses with a Google My Business listing?

 Having your business listed on Google is a way to ensure that your leads can find you on Google Search results.

 Once they come across your business, your listing shows them where and how to visit your center on Google Maps, along with your web and physical address.

 The example given below shows the Google search results for ‘massage therapy in Chicago’.
-The initial organic results of this search lists businesses with Google My Business listing.
+The initial organic result of this search lists out businesses with a Google My Business listing.

 This makes it easier for the searcher to go to their website, get directions, contact information, open hours, and read reviews of former clients as well.